phillipsb22/JwtAPITemplate/README.md

   role_hierarchy:
         ROLE_USER:             [ROLE_USER]
 ```
-then add the following to the User Entity.
+then add the following to the User Entity and don't forget to make and run migrations

 ```php
     /**